 The next generation of wireless connectivity - 5G - is expected to alter the usage of our cell phones, and replace our desktop PCs and laptops.
 5G is not an official term, but is being used in research papers and standardization bodies.

-, Commscope vice president of strategic marketing Philip Sorrells said: “5G wireless technology has many hopes and promises associated with it, including delivering up to 10 Gbps of throughput per user with much denser networks and super-low latency speeds.
+In a White Paper, Commscope vice president of strategic marketing Philip Sorrells said: “5G wireless technology has many hopes and promises associated with it, including delivering up to 10 Gbps of throughput per user with much denser networks and super-low latency speeds.

 “Although not expected to be standardized until 2018, 5G is clearly transitioning from an industry vision to a tangible, next-generation mobile technology.”